sofia19999/Challenge-3/README.md

 * Add Employees: Collect employee information such as first name, last name, and salary through prompts.
 * Display Employees: Show the list of employees in a dynamically generated HTML table.
-* Calc ulate Average Salary: Calculate and display the average salary of all employees in the console.
+* Calculate Average Salary: Calculate and display the average salary of all employees in the console.
 * Select Random Employee: Select and display a random employee from the list in the console.
 * Sort Employees: Employees are automatically sorted by last name before being displayed.